 If a student is not awarded FWS on his/her Aid Notification Letter it is either because he/she does not meet the Federal Title IV requirements or did not complete the application process before the university allocated all its available FWS funds.
 Catholic University does offer many positions to student interested in working on-campus, which are non-work study.
 Career Services can provide a listing of non-work study positions as well as assistance in other work related issues.
 Their telephone number is (202)-319-5623 or visit Center for Academic and Career Success, for online job listings.

 How, when, and how much will I be paid?

 Undergraduate students receive semi-monthly paychecks as they work.
 Graduates can be paid hourly or by monthly stipend.
 Unlike other aid programs that are credited to the student's bill, Federal Work Study does not defer payment of institution charges and should not be used to reduce an outstanding balance.

 All jobs available are on campus with the exception of the D.C.
 Reads Program which is administered by Campus Ministry and Community Service performed by the Graduate School of Social Work.
 Graduate stipend information is available on the Financial Aid "Graduate" web page.
 The hourly rate ranges from $8.25 to $12.50 per hour, depending on the type of work involved.
 The majority of on-campus jobs start at $7.00 and $9.00 per hour.

 Federal Work Study earnings are not exempt from taxation.
 You must claim Federal Work Study earnings on your federal and state income tax.
 Federal Work Study earnings are excludable from income on the FAFSA as a Worksheet C adjustment.

 How do I find a position?

-All questions relating to job offerings, position availability, wages and hours should be directed to the Center for Academic and Career Success by phone at (202)-319-5623 or visit Hire a Cardinal, for an online listing of jobs.
+All questions relating to job offerings, position availability, wages and hours should be directed to the Center for Academic and Career Success by phone at (202)-319-6262 or visit the Center for Academic and Career Success, for an online listing of jobs.